mscarey/AuthoritySpoke/docs/guides/introduction.rst

 understand what it does.
 Also, notice the separate heading “GIVEN the ENACTMENT”.
-This indicates that the existence of statutory text (or another kind of enactment such as a constitution) can also be a precondition for a ``Rule`` to apply.
-So the two preconditions that must be present to apply this ``Rule`` are “the Fact it is false that the Java API was an original work” and the statutory text creating copyright protection.
+This indicates that the existence of statutory text (or another kind of enactment such as a constitution) can also be a precondition for a :class:`~authorityspoke.rules.Rule` to apply.
+So the two preconditions that must be present to apply this :class:`~authorityspoke.rules.Rule` are “the Fact it is false that the Java API was an original work” and the statutory text creating copyright protection.

-It’s also important to notice that a ``Rule`` can be purely hypothetical from the point of view of the Opinion that posits it.
+It’s also important to notice that a :class:`~authorityspoke.rules.Rule` can be purely hypothetical from the point of view of the Opinion that posits it.
 In this case, the court finds that there would be a certain legal significance if it was “GIVEN” that ``it is false that <the Java API> was an original work``,